The rattling of the guns was deafening."Hold the line!"

 ploy to take complete control over New Prussia, by using Valenza as a puppet.
 Why else would he have simply vanished in thin air after this planet was overcome?"

 The silence of the troopers told her this was far too complicated for them to comprehend, or perhaps they simply didn't care about anything but their survival at this point.
 No surprise there.

-"Look, I am on my own, there is no larger rescue mission going on like Bonn-o-Tron.
+"Look, I am on my own, there is no larger rescue mission going on.
 I had a plan for exterminating the undead, but I didn't realize we'd be facing organized resistance.
 We need a ride off this planet, and return when we're more powerful, more organized.
 I will

 save this planet, but I won't throw away my own and your lives fighting a battle we can't win.
 Your only chance of survival is to follow me and help me get off this planet.
 Will you obey my commands?"